-Initially, Armajun Aboriginal Health Service Inc. was auspiced by the Pat Dixon Centre in Armidale (an Aboriginal Community Controlled Health Service - ACCHS).
-In 2008, Bulgarr Ngaru Medical Aboriginal Corporation (also an ACCHS) based in Grafton became the auspice body.
-A local (Inverell based) Armajun Board operated since inception of the service as an Incorporated Association under the NSW Associations Incorporation Act (2009) by the NSW Department of Fair Trading.
-From 1st September 2013, Armajun became independent of its auspice organisation and the legal entity of Armajun Aboriginal Health Services.
-On 20th August 2015, Armajun became an Aboriginal Corporation under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 administered by the Office of the Registrar of Indigenous Corporations (ORIC).
+Armajun Aboriginal Health Service Inc. was opened at 152 Otho Street Inverell on the 19th September 2005.
+Initially, Armajun Aboriginal Health Service Inc. was auspiced by the Pat Dixon Centre in Armidale (an ACHHS).
+In 2008 Bulgarr Ngaru Medical Aboriginal Corporation (also an ACCHS) based in Grafton became the auspice body.
+A local (Inverell based) Armajun Board has been operating since inception of the service as an Incorporated Association under the NSW Associations Incorporation Act (2009) administered by the NSW Department of Fair Trading.
+From the 1st September 2013 Armajun became independent of its auspice organisation and the legal entity of Armajun Aboriginal Health Services.
+On the 20th August 2015 Armajun and became an Aboriginal Corporation under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 as administered by the Office of the Registrar of Indigenous Corporations (ORIC).

 Armajun Inverell relocated to 1 Rivers Street, on 31st January 2011.
 Extensive renovations were undertaken over the years until the service moved into the new purpose build Armajun owned premise at 3 Rivers Street on the 82th June 2021.
 Construction commenced in February 2020 and utilised local builders and suppliers at a total cost (including land purchase) of $6 million.
 The new premise was funded from Armajun reserves and $2.1 million received through the Building Better Regions Fund – Department of Industry, Innovation and Science.